California Continuation Education Association (CCEA)

 A. The President shall:

-2. appoint, subject to the approval of the Executive Board, a presidential designee and/or members to any ad hoc committees deemed necessary.
+- appoint, subject to the approval of the Executive Board, a presidential designee and/or member to any ad hoc committees deemed necessary.

-6. meet annually with any paid employees of the Executive Board to discuss decisions in regards to the conditions of their further employment or termination of services, and to negotiate the conditions of their contracts.
+- meet annually with any paid employees of the Executive Board to discuss decisions regarding the conditions of their further employment or termination of services, and to negotiate the conditions of their contracts.

-7. meet annually with Executive Board Treasurer to review the books, records, and audits reports to ensure that all of these records validate legal accounting procedures and the sound fiscal status of the organization.
+- meet annually with Executive Board Treasurer to review the books, records, and audits reports to ensure that these records validate legal accounting procedures and the sound fiscal status of the organization.

 B. The Vice President shall: